 As you can see, WordPress Multisite is perfect for enterprise development (or the art of breaking down “business practice areas” into domains or subdomains).
 You can make each subdomain use the same theme to enforce standards and unity; such as a car dealership affiliate or franchise business owner.
 A child theme could allow for customizations to be applied to a single owner.
 In contrast, you could have a totally different theme for a subdomain; like WordPress’ beautiful P2 theme for realtime support or a live classroom discussion below a streaming video of a classes’ lecture.
 With WordPress Multisite, the possibilities are endless.

 You can create and test WordPress Multisite with sub directories but this article tackles the more polished, professional looking subdomain option.
 To get started with WordPress Multisite, fireup DesktopServer and create a site with no third-level (subdomain), i.e. do not put a ‘www’ in front of the domain name.
-Also, check off the “Allow Multisite Network” checkbox.
+Also, check on the “Allow Multisite Network” checkbox.
 Click the thumbnail at the right for an example view.

 The “Allow Multisite Network” will automatically add the WP_ALLOW_MULTISITE constant to our wp-config.php file.
 You can do this manually to convert an existing site to multisite by just dropping in the code, as seen here on line 83, just above the “That’s all” comment.